Marzio Moretti

-Marzio Moretti (born 15 January 2002) is an Italian racing driver set to compete in GT World Challenge Endurance Cup for Paul Motorsport.
+Marzio Moretti (born 15 January 2002) is an Italian racing driver who competes in Lamborghini Super Trofeo Europe for Auto Sport Racing Service.

 Early career

 Junior formulae and prototype debut

 Moretti started karting in 2012, and during his five-year tenure in karts he most notably won the 2016 Italian Karting Championship in OK-Junior, and also took part in a scouting camp conducted by the Ferrari Driver Academy the following year.

 Following a one-off appearance in the 2017–18 Formula 4 UAE Championship for Silberpfeil Energy Dubai where he scored a best result of eighth, Moretti joined BVM Racing to compete in the 2018 Italian F4 Championship.
 He scored a best result of eighth in the season finale at Mugello and finished 22nd in the standings.

 In early 2019, Moretti joined Eurointernational to compete in the LMP3 class of the Le Mans Cup alongside JT Littman.
 In his only race in the series, Moretti wasn't able to drive as two laps before the driver change, Littman retired following contact with another LMP3 car.